2018 Hyundai Elantra Review

 From there, the Value Edition adds a sunroof, LED daytime running lights, door-handle approach lights, and hands-free trunk release.
 Inside, the Value Edition gets heated front seats and an auto-dimming rearview mirror.

-As its name suggests, the Eco gets a more fuel-efficient engine: a turbocharged 1.4-liter four cylinder (128 hp, 156 lb-ft of torque) paired with a seven-speed automatic transmission.
+As its name suggests, the Eco gets a more fuel-efficient engine: a turbocharged 1.4-liter four cylinder (128 hp, 156 lb-ft of torque) paired with a seven-speed dual-clutch automatic transmission.
 It's equipped similarly to the Value Edition, but it doesn't get the sunroof or the auto-dimming rearview mirror and rolls on 15-inch alloy wheels.

 Compared to the Value Edition, the Elantra Limited moves up to 17-inch alloy wheels, LED taillights and unique appearance tweaks.
 It gets a power driver seat and leather upholstery, but it keeps the sunroof for its solitary option package.
 It also comes with three USB ports and Hyundai's Blue Link system.
 Blue Link connects your car to an app that allows you to control some basic functions such as locking and unlocking, receive diagnostic information, and search for destinations with Google.

 Only one option package is available for the Limited trim, the Limited Ultimate package.
 This package ups the infotainment screen to 8 inches and adds navigation and a premium eight-speaker stereo system.
 You also get the sunroof, driver-seat memory settings, heated rear seats, a larger gauge cluster information screen, the sunroof, and a full set of active driver aids: adaptive cruise control, lane departure warning and intervention, and forward collision warning with automatic emergency braking.